magento/devdocs/guides/v2.0/frontend-dev-guide/themes/admin_theme_create.md

 {%endhighlight%}

 ### Add `registration.php` {#add_registry}
-In your theme directory, create a registration.php file.
+In your theme directory, create a `registration.php` file.
-Use the following sample to add the contentent (the `registration.php` file for the Admin theme:
+Use the registration.php in the Magento/backend theme as example:

 {%highlight php%}
 <?php